Rodrigues, Georgiev lead Avalanche past Rangers, 3-2 in SO

 Valeri Nichushkin and Logan O’Connor scored in regulation for the Avalanche.

 Barclay Goodrow had a goal and an assist and Adam Fox also scored for the Rangers, who have lost three in a row – all at home.
-Shesterkin finished with 42 saves as Colorado came at the Rangers in waves.
+Shesterkin finished with 42 saves.

-”They played really fast,” Rangers coach Gerard Gallant said of the Avalanche. ”No surprise, the Stanley Cup champions are a quick and fast team.”

-Fox tied it for the Rangers with just under 6 minutes left, finishing off a pretty passing sequence with Jimmy Vesey and Goodrow with his first goal of the season.
+Fox tied it for the Rangers with just under 6 minutes left, finishing off a pretty passing sequence with Jimmy Vesey and Goodrow with his of the season.

-”It was a good hockey game, exciting for the fans – back and forth with great goaltending,” Gallant added.
+Georgiev, who played five seasons for the Rangers as a backup, first to Henrik Lundqvist and then to Igor Shesterkin, pumped his fist in exultation and was mobbed by teammates near the blueline after improving to 4-0-1 on the season.
+The 26-year-old Bulgarian-born goalie had 58 wins and eight shutouts for the Rangers before he was traded to the defending Stanley Cup champion Avalanche in the offseason.

 Colorado, playing the first of three New York-area games before heading to Finland for two games against Columbus, came out flying against the Rangers.